Lists, sequences, and arrays

-When a list appears on the right hand side of an assignment into a
+When a list (or something that is going to be converted into a list) appears on the right-hand side of an assignment into a

 @-sigiled variable, it is "eagerly" evaluated.
 This means that a

-Seq will be iterated until it can produce no more elements.
+Seq will be iterated until it can produce no more elements, for instance.
 This is one of the places you do not want to put an infinite list, lest your program hang and, eventually, run out of memory:

 When you have a list that contains sub-lists, but you only want one flat list, you may flatten the list to produce a sequence of values as if all parentheses were removed.
 This works no matter how many levels deep the parentheses are nested.